Foundation Program Sites

 8. Cultural Safety Is Patient Safety: Reporting and responding to indigenous-specific racism and discrimination in healthcare - Andrea Walker, Heather Hastings, Norna Waters

-8. Learning Objectives: a) Describe the historical and ongoing impacts settler colonialization has on Indigenous-specific racism and discrimination in healthcare, and explain why addressing these harms is essential to ensuring culturally safe, equitable, and high-quality care. b) Identify the key enablers of the culture change required to address Indigenous racism and embed cultural safety as a core component of patient safety. c) Gain practical skills in how to report and review incidents of patient harm resulting from Indigenous-specific racism and discrimination and explain how a structured reporting and review process enables follow-through on recommendations, fosters accountability at individual and system levels, and supports achieving resolution to restore trust with Indigenous patients and families.
+8. Learning Objectives: a) Describe the historical and ongoing impacts settler colonialization has on Indigenous-specific racism and discrimination in healthcare, and explain why addressing these harms is essential to ensuring culturally safe, equitable, and high-quality care. b) Identify the key enablers of the culture change required to address Indigenous racism and embed cultural safety as a core component of patient safety. c) Describe practical skills to report and review incidents of patient harm resulting from Indigenous-specific racism and discrimination and explain how a structured reporting and review process enables follow-through on recommendations, fosters accountability at individual and system levels, and supports achieving resolution to restore trust with Indigenous patients and families.

 _____________________________________________________________